 - Evaluating the Effectiveness of the Board of Directors

 - Since the fiscal year ended March 31, 2016, ARE Holdings started the evaluation of the effectiveness of the Board of Directors to see whether the entire Board of Directors functions appropriately.

 Evaluating the Effectiveness of the Board of Directors in FY2023.3（456KB）

 - Audit and Supervisory Committee

-- Under Japan's Companies Act, Asahi Holdings has elected to be a company with an Audit and Supervisory Committee, and has three independent outside directors.
+- Under Japan's Companies Act, ARE Holdings has elected to be a company with an Audit and Supervisory Committee, and has three Independent Outside Directors.
 This structure has strengthened the supervisory function of the Board of Directors.
-It also delegates important executive decisions to the executive directors for quicker decision-making and improved management efficiency.
+It also delegates important business execution to the Executive Directors for quicker decision-making and improved management efficiency.

 - Nominating and Compensation Committees

-- A Nominating Committee, consisting of one regular director and two independent outside directors, as well as a Compensation Committee, have been established as advisory bodies to the Board of Directors.
-The aim is to further enhance corporate governance by ensuring transparency, fairness, and objectivity for the appointment and dismissal of directors and key management team members, as well as for the determination of director remuneration.
+- A Nominating Committee, consisting of three (3) members including two (2) Independent Outside Directors, as well as a Compensation Committee, have been established as advisory bodies to the Board of Directors, and the Chairman of the both Committees is elected from among Independent Outside Directors.
+The aim is to further enhance corporate governance by ensuring transparency, fairness, and objectivity for the appointment and dismissal of Directors and key management team members, as well as for the determination of director remuneration.